SAP/cloud-security-services-integration-library/token-client/README.md

 Instantiate `XsuaaTokenFlows` with the `DefaultOAuth2TokenService` which makes use of [Apache HttpClient](https://hc.apache.org/):

-The `DefaultOAuth2TokenService` should be instantiated with a custom `CloseableHttpClient`.
+The `DefaultOAuth2TokenService` need to be instantiated with a `CloseableHttpClient`.

 ```java
 XsuaaTokenFlows tokenFlows = new XsuaaTokenFlows(